Lillian S. Kao, MD, MS, FACS

-The J. Engelbert Dunphy Resident Research Symposium showcases the laboratory research of residents, fellows and medical students in the Department of Surgery, and honors the life and accomplishments of J. Engelbert Dunphy, M.D., a legendary surgeon and former Chair of the UCSF Department of Surgery.
+The J. Engelbert Dunphy Resident Research Symposium is an annual event which showcases the research of residents, fellows and medical students in the Department of Surgery, and honors the life and accomplishments of J. Engelbert Dunphy, M.D., a legendary surgeon and a former chair of the UCSF Department of Surgery.

-Parking in the UCSF Parking Garage will be validated upon request.
+Parking in nearby UCSF parking garages will be validated upon request.

 Questions?
 Please contact the Surgery Education Office at (415) 476-1239 or email the event coordinator: Heidi.Crist@ucsf.edu

 About the 2019 Dunphy Professor